 ESF Synthesis of Annual Implementation Reports submitted in 2018 and 2019 and ad-hoc reports

 A part of the multiple framework contracts for the provision of services related to the implementation of Better Regulation Guidelines, the objective of the contract is to collect, analyse, synthesise and aggregate monitoring and evaluation information provided by Member States through Annual Implementation Reports (AIR) and, where relevant, progress reports12 in order to provide evidence on the performance of the ESF over the 2014-2020 programming period, for the AIR 2017 submitted in 2018, the AIR 2018 submitted in 2019 and the Progress Reports submitted in 2019.
-The information shall be presented in a standard and easy-to-read manner.
+The information is presented in a standard and easy-to-read manner.
 The aim is also to collect additional information from Member States through interviews and surveys for the ad hoc reports.
-These reports will be used to communicate results to stakeholders and other institutions.
+These reports are used to communicate results to stakeholders and other institutions.

 Study supporting the 2019 Evaluation of Youth employment